timjogorman/RicherEventDescription/guidelines.md

 for annotators working with the N/A/ASPECTUAL distinction.
 In an example
 like:

-\ex.
-She has significant risk for tumor *recurrence*.
+- She has significant risk for tumor *recurrence*.

 \textquotedbl{}recurrence'' does actually carry some aspectual information (the tumor would have restarted).
 However, because the word ``recurrence''